Want to Know How to Endure Trials and Grow Better?

 The problems proved that David couldn’t handle life on his own and needed Someone to depend on to help him.

 King David wasn’t perfect and he chose the wrong actions many times in life, but he repented and drew closer to God.

-Through his trials, he became more wholehearted devoted to God.
+Through his trials, he became more wholehearted and devoted to God.

 Learning from these Biblical Men

 The contrast we see between Asa and David was wholehearted devotion throughout the trials versus self-devotion and becoming bitter at God.

 These examples show us how we can always return from sin, and from running away from God, and letting trials increase our faith.